A long time ago in a gym far, far away…Roman was a bodybuilder.

 Of course, as you know, I wasn’t a bodybuilder for too long.
 I hit my peak at about 24 (pictured above), and after just 3 contests decided I didn’t really find it fulfilling.
 I knew I didn’t really have the desire to be a pro, and so I started looking at other things.

-Eventually I got into fitness and under modeling, which required that I lose a bit of size.
+Eventually I got into fitness and underwear modeling, which required that I lose a bit of size.
 For those shoots, I would be anywhere from 175 to 193, with 190 being my “perfect” size.

 Here’s a shot of me in transition from bodybuilder to fitness model.